 Michigan Wolverines: One of the most famous college teams in the country, the Wolverines have no shortage of success.
 The University of Michigan has picked up 11 national football titles and 36 NCAA national championships.
 The football stadium is one of the largest in the country, with a capacity of 107,601.

 Oakland Golden Grizzlies: The Grizzlies have won no national championships since promotions to NCAA Division I. The Oakland University team won 10 NCAA II team championships, mainly in swimming and diving.

 Western Michigan Broncos: Cross country is the Broncos’ most successful sport, with the team winning two NCAA national championships for Western Michigan University in the 1960s.

 Michigan Wolverines teams are among the most popular in the US [Robert Goddin – USA TODAY Sports]

 There are no professional sports franchises in Michigan as far as women's teams go.
 However, there have been reports the NWHL has had its eyes on Detroit for a potential expansion team in the next few years.

 Michigan Responsible Gambling Resources

-National Council on Problem Gambling – Offers links to resources, like phone numbers and live chats where you can get support.
+National Council on Problem Gambling – Offers links to resources such as phone numbers and a live chat where you can get support.
 It also refers to further help, including local and national organizations.
 (800) 270-7117